 Clean and simple is usually Design Rule #1.
 But that doesn’t mean you can’t build beauty with the right combination of several special details.
 This adorable apron features: an empire waist, pretty piping accents, a double layer skirt, bouncy poms, and a unique oval pocket.
-Making it extraordinary is our use of fabric from the latest collection by master designer, Tula Pink.
-Monkey Wrench ships in September 2019, which means there’s a whole lot of colorful motif mischief coming soon to your favorite in-store and online retailers.
+Making it extraordinary is our use of the Monkey Wrench fabric collection by master designer, Tula Pink.
+It’s full of colorful motif mischief.

 According to our friends at FreeSpirit Fabrics, Tula Pink’s Monkey Wrench tells the story of a mischievous monkey named Bananas.
 This little monkey has a simple mission: to distract you from the mundane and introduce a little spontaneity into your life – whether you like it or not.
 What you do with his interference is completely up to you.
 There are also gossiping parrots, colorful ladybugs, and forgotten frogs.
 But the real moral of the story is to keep your eyes open for banana peels!